-In form and content, the lecture addresses all levels of Supply Chain Management: After a short introduction, the tactical and operational level will be discussed with regard to inventory models, scheduling as well as cutting and packing.
-The strategic level will be discussed in terms of layout planning.
+In form and content, the lecture addresses multiple areas of Supply Chain Management: After a short introduction, inventory models, scheduling, assembly line balancing as well as cutting and packing will be discussed.
 Another main focus of the lecture is the application of methods from online optimization.
 This optimization discipline has gained more and more importance in the optimization of supply chains over the several past years due to an increasing amount of dynamic data flows.